Mold Inspection & Testing In Denver

 Does Mold Spread?

-Once it begins to grow, mold can spread quickly and can take only days to cover a moist area.
-It is this spread that can lead to most mold-related illnesses.
+Mold can spread quickly and can take only days to cover as much as a square foot of moist area.

 Mold spores can be inhaled by people living or working in an infected area.
 This causes, for many, allergy-like symptoms such as itchy eyes, runny noses, sinusitis, and headaches.

-More severe reactions can also happen as mold spreads and flourishes in a water affected space.
+Severe reactions can also happen as mold spreads and flourishes in water affected space.

 Why Is Removing Mold Important?